 We all know that there are two types of stress.
 Type 1: Acute – or short term: in a moment of absentmindedness you step into the road without looking, a car wizzes past whilst honking which sends your heart rate through the roof.
 But after giving yourself a good and much deserved dressing down you go about your merry way like nothing happened.
 After all, the crisis is now over so why dwell on it?

-Type 2: Chronic – or long-term: for months and months your boss has been saddling you with more and more work responsibilities and you’re feeling overwhelmed and you’ve got knots in your stomach and you can’t sleep and you’re constantly anxious and worried and, and . . .
+For months and months your boss has been saddling you with more and more work responsibilities and you’re feeling overwhelmed and you’ve got knots in your stomach and you can’t sleep and you’re constantly anxious and worried and, and . . .
 Yep, this is chronic stress and it’s the stuff that’ll make you ill and, if not treated, potentially prematurely cut your life short.

 For obvious reasons we’ll be focusing our attention on the second type of stress.

 Chronic levels of stress has shown to be detrimental to many areas of the body with links to some of the biggest health concerns including diabetes, cardiovascular disease and mental health issues.

 Harris et al 2017; Song et al 2019; Bullmore, 2018

 The silent killer kills many thousands of people each year.
 And in one way or another stress negatively impacts on the lives of millions of people every day.
 It has been shown to exacerbate the severity of anxiety, depression and other mental health disorders.
 Some studies have shown that stress can even trigger mental health episodes in people who before had not exhibited any underlying symptoms.

 Stress has also been linked to physical disorders and it is estimated that ‘over 80 percent of visits to the doctor’s office in the developed world are for stress-related disorders’ (Dr Siegel, Psy.D 2014).